punchupworld/sheethuahua/docs/guide/1-getting-started.md

 :::

-The package provide functions _(schemas, transformers, parsers, and formatters)_ which can be imported as needed.
+The package provide functions _(schemas, transformers, parsers, and formatters)_ that can be imported as needed.

 ```ts
 import {